favourch/hng-markdown/README.md

 **Gmail account for login and authentication**

 All requests to the Gmail API must be authorized by an authenticated user.
-Gmail uses the OAuth 2.0 protocol for

-    authenticating a Google account and authorizing access to user data.
-You can also use Google+ Sign-in to provide a

-    "sign-in with Google" authentication method for your app.
-This is the method of authenticating a user for this
+Gmail uses the OAuth 2.0 protocol for authenticating a Google account and authorizing access to user data.
+You can also use Google+ Sign-in to provide a "sign-in with Google" authentication method for your app.
+This is the method of authenticating a user for this application

-    application

-To create an account using this application, you will need
+To create an account using this application, you will need a [Gmail](https://gmail.com) account.

+**Troubleshooting**

+If you run into issues using the application, kindly check to make sure you have all the dependencies installed and accounted for.